containerd/runwasi/docs/opentelemetry.md

 ### Demo

-Assuming you have built or installed the `containerd-shim-wasmtime-v1` shim binary and the demo wasm image following README.md instructions, you can run a the wasmtime shim with OpenTelemetry tracing by running the following command
+Assuming you installed the `containerd-shim-wasmtime-v1` shim binary and the demo wasm image following README.md instructions, you can run a the wasmtime shim with OpenTelemetry tracing by running the following command

 ```sh